00mjk/isomorfeus-project/ruby/isomorfeus-transport/docs/authentication.md

   include LucidAuthentication::Mixin

   execute_login do |user:, pass:|
+    if RUBY_ENGINE != 'opal' # guard to prevent inclusion of code client side to keep asset size low
       # should return either a User instance or a Promise which resolves to a User instance
       # The returned instance must be instance of a LucidData class
+    end
   end
 end
 ```